Politics of South Australia: Office holders

 The formal chief executive of South Australia is the governor, who is appointed as the King's representative on the advice of the head of the governing party.
 The current governor is Frances Adamson.
 The governor holds limited reserve powers, but with few exceptions is required by convention to act on the advice of the government.

 The Premier of South Australia is currently Peter Malinauskas of the Labor Party.
 The 33rd Premier, Malinauskas assumed office on 21 March 2022.
-The Deputy Premier of South Australia is Susan Close.
+The Deputy Premier of South Australia is Kyam Maher.

 Officially opposing the South Australian government is the opposition South Australian Liberal Party.

 The government is decided every four years by election.
-The most recent election was held in 2022, with the next in 2026.
+The most recent election was held in 2026, with the next in 2030.

 Political parties

 South Australia is currently governed by the Labor Party.
 The two main parties are the Liberal Party, and the Labor Party.
-Other currently elected parties in South Australian politics include the Greens, the Family First Party, and One Nation, and the Libertarian Party, along with multiple independents.
+Other currently elected parties in South Australian politics include the Greens, and One Nation along with multiple independents.